Halloween-themed treats.

 3. Leads the planning of the Open House Party.

-• Ensures instructors are aware of the possibility of classroom visitors during the Open House Party.
+4. Ensures instructors are aware of the possibility of classroom visitors during our Open House Party.

-• Creates a list of current courses for use at the Open House Party.
+5. Creates a printed list of current courses for use at our Open House Party.

-• Creates a list of upcoming courses for distribution at the Open House Party.
+6. Creates a printed list of upcoming courses for distribution at our Open House Party.

-• Invites the local homeschool community to the Open House Party with the assistance of the Social Media & Marketing Maven(s)
+7. Invites the local homeschool community to our Open House Party with the assistance of our Social Media & Marketing Manager

-4. Optional: Coordinates snacks and decorations for the Open House Party.
+8. Optional: Coordinates snacks and decorations for our Open House Party.

-5. Optional: Organizes lunchtime presentations (performances and exhibits) for the Open House Party.
+9. Optional (but very popular): Organizes lunchtime presentations (performances and exhibits) for our Open House Party.

 1. The duties of this role can be shared among a team of people.